 Lisbon is well-known for excellent budget accommodation, including luxury hostels.
 Many hostels offer private rooms with private bathrooms but have shared common areas where you sit and read or meet like-minded travellers.
 This is a great option if you’re travelling solo or as a couple looking to travel cheaply.

 Address: Rua dos Fanqueiros 300, Santa Maria Maior, Lisboa

-Rodamon is brilliantly located in the historic old town, halfway between Barrio Alto and the Alfama district.
-This is the most highly rated luxury hostel in Lisbon and the rooms are incredibly modern, clean and have private bathrooms.
-This is a great cheap option for singles or couples and there are dorm rooms available if you really want to save money.
-Click through to check the rooms, they really are excellent.
-The hostel promotes local artists by displaying their artwork throughout the building and most food served is locally sourced and organic.
+Central House is brilliantly located in the historic old town, halfway between Bairro Alto and the Alfama district.
+This is the most highly-rated luxury hostel in Lisbon, and the rooms are incredibly modern and clean and have private bathrooms.
+This is a great cheap option for singles or couples, and dorm rooms are available if you want to save money.
+Click through to check the rooms; they really are excellent.
+The hostel promotes local artists by displaying their artwork throughout the building, and most foods served are locally sourced and organic.

 For more information on visiting Lisbon at Christmas, read our complete guide to Lisbon Christmas Market that includes sightseeing tip, things to do and local specialties.

 To be within walking distance of the Christmas markets in Lisbon, consider staying in the Baixa, Chiado, or Rossio areas.

 These central neighbourhoods are close to the main Christmas markets and offer convenient access to public transportation, shopping, dining, and many of Lisbon’s most famous attractions.